carbonmap/ccm-front-end-react/README.md

 The above will install all dependencies and run the app in the development mode locally

 The application should now be accessible via `localhost:8100`

+---

+## Emulate data server

+We need to put the dummy_data directory onto a local server so that we can make requests for its data from our front-end server.

+1. Install http-server

+   npm install -g http-server

+2. In a terminal in the repository root, run:

+   http-server ./dummy_data --cors -a localhost -p 5000

+Or

+1. Run the command using npx

+   npx http-server ./dummy_data --cors -a localhost -p 5000

+There should now be a localhost directory for the data in one of the links presented (e.g. http://localhost:5000)

+This is emulating the data AWS bucket that we will be using